spacemeat/humon/README.md

     }

 **Whitespace is ignored.**
-The tokenizer ignores whitespace that isn't contained in a quoted string.
+The tokenizer ignores whitespace that isn't escaped or contained in a quoted string.
 Whitespace characters are not captured by tokens.
 All Unicode whitespace code points are recognized as whitespace.

 **Commas are whitespace.**
-Commas are ignored by the tokenizer as whitespace.
+Commas are regarded by the tokenizer as whitespace.
 They are completely optional.
 The following Humon objects are identical:

     [resistors caps ICs diodes MOSFETs]
     [resistors,caps,ICs,diodes,MOSFETs]
-    [resistors, caps, ICs, diodes, MOSFETs]     // foo [
+    [resistors, caps, ICs, diodes, MOSFETs]     // [1] [
         resistors
         caps